Chase Sherman: Return to Ultimate Fighting Championship

+Gamebred FC

+Sherman faced Carl Seumanutafa at Gamebred Bareknuckle MMA 6 on October 28, 2023.
+He won the fight via knockout in the first round.

+Sherman faced Alex Nicholson at Gamebred Bareknuckle MMA 7 on March 2, 2024.
+Sherman won the fight by a left-hook knockout in the first round.

+Sherman was scheduled to face Greg Hardy on November 15, 2024 at Gamebred Bareknuckle MMA 8.
+However, Hardy withdrew for unknown reasons and as replaced by Maurice Greene.
+He lost the bout by a standing guillotine-choke submission.

+Karate Combat

+Sherman competed in the 8-man heavyweight tournament July 18, 2025 at Karate Combat 55 and lost to Timothy Johnson by technical knockout in the first round.

 Bare-knuckle boxing

 In the spring of 2019, Sherman signed a contract with the Bare Knuckle Fighting Championship.
 He faced Sam Shewmaker at Bare Knuckle FC 5 on April 6, 2019.
 The bout ended in a split draw.

 In his second fight for the promotion, Sherman challenged Arnold Adams for the BKFC heavyweight title and Police Gazette Bare Knuckle title at Bare Knuckle FC 7 on August 10, 2019.
 He won the fight by unanimous decision.

 Sherman was then set to defend the titles against Joey Beltran at Bare Knuckle FC 9 on November 16, 2019.
 After a hard-fought five rounds, Sherman lost the fight via unanimous decision.

+Dirty Boxing Career

+In August 2025, Sherman signed with Mike Perry's "Dirty Boxing Championship" promotion, facing Levi da Costa at Dirty Boxing Championship 3.
+He was stepping in for Rakim Cleveland, who had been rescheduled to the main event.
+He lost via unanimous decision.